 - Dig a hole.
 If you don’t have a collapsible poop-trowel, find a big stick.
 Aim for a depth of 15-20cm, this is roughly the length of your hand.
 If you’re in an alpine area and the ground is too hard to dig a hole, either hold on till you find a toilet or take a Poo Pot with you.
-Don’t leave your poopy surprise on the rocks.
+Don’t leave your poopy surprise on, behind or under the rocks.

 - Do your business in the hole, then bury it.
 Don’t use wet wipes, they won’t bio-degrade.
 If you didn’t bring compostable toilet paper, find some large, soft leaves and bury them too.

 The golden rule is, be careful and considerate.
 Let’s keep the forest air fresh and faeces-free.
 Follow these tips on how to poop in the outdoors and you’ll be just fine.

 Walking Legends has committed to the Tiaki Promise, to protect and preserve our forest for future generations.
 We invite all our guests to join us by committing to these principles while in New Zealand:

 - Care for land, sea and nature, treading lightly while leaving no trace.